-Revolutionizing cloud compliance with CIISE
+Revolutionizing cloud and 5G security compliance with Concordia University

 The two organizations began discussing the project after it became clear that there was a need for a new set of tools that could manage security compliance within the cloud.